Characters: Warriors Orochi

 - Final Boss: Of Gauntlet/Unlimited Mode.

-- Flying Firepower: His special attack switches him to flight mode, rendering most ground attacks useless against Hundun, who is then free to fling shockwaves at his helpless oppoents with his hatchets.
+- Flying Firepower: His grounded Type Action switches him to flight mode, rendering most ground attacks useless against Hundun, who is then free to fling shockwaves at his helpless oppoents with his hatchets.

 - Four Axes To Grind: Hatchets in each of his four hands.